Cheran Pandian: Plot

 Manicheran Gounder or Periya Gounder is the rich head of the Muthupalayam village in Coimbatore District.
 He lives with his wife Paarvathi and daughter Vennila, and strictly adheres to the caste system.
 Rajapaandi Gounder or Chinna Gounder is Periya Gounder's half brother and also a rich landlord in the same village, and Parimalam is his sister.
 Since Rajapaandi's mother was from a suppressed caste, Periya Gounder stays aloof from him and always ignores and berates Rajapaandi and Parimalam.
 Manicheran had split his share of ancestral properties and went separate at age 18, when his father Bunglow Gounder married Rajapaandi's mother.
 Still Bunglow Gounder, before dying, had divided his entire self-earned property, including the house, equally between the two brothers, and they live on either side of the bungalow house, split by a wall in the middle.
 Yet, Periya Gounder's family gets first respect in the village and at the local temple, and he refuses to yield any privilege to Rajapaandi.

 Chandran, a first cousin of Rajapaandi through his maternal uncle, comes to meet and work under him in the village since his parents are dead, and he could not find a job in Tirupur.
 He falls in love with Vennila.
 Periya Gounder is furious when he learns of this and tries to get Vennila married to his brother-in-law, and after being rebuked by him, he makes arrangements for Vennila's marriage with a womanising thug, son of a devious village elder, since he belongs to his own, supposedly higher caste.
-After a serious turn of events, Periya Gounder has a change of heart with some heartfelt advice from Paarvathi, renounces his caste-centric mindset and accepts Rajapaandi as his equal sibling and Chandran and Vennila end up getting married.
+After a serious turn of events, Periya Gounder has a change of heart with some heartfelt advice from Paarvathi, Parimalam's while trying to save Vennila, renounces his caste-centric mindset and accepts Rajapaandi as his equal sibling.
+During the scuffle, the injured Parimalam saved her brother Periya Gounder and died by the shot.
+Chandran and Vennila end up getting married.

+Cast

+Assistant director Krishna Mohan and Jiiva make uncredited appearances in the song "Chinna Thangam" with the former playing Parimalam's husband.

 Production

 Cheran Pandian is K. S. Ravikumar's second film as director.
 Producer R. B. Choudary had previously stated he would finance Ravikumar's second directorial film, regardless of how well his first (Puriyaadha Pudhir) performed at the box office.
+Cheran worked as an assistant director.